Penetration test

 • Meet compliance requirements that mandate regular security assessments.

-• Enhance the trust of customers and partners through a proactive security approach.
+• Strengthen customer and partner trust through a proactive security approach.

 Types of Penetration Tests

-There are various types of penetration tests, depending on the objectives and scope of the assessment:
+There are various types of penetration tests depending on the purpose and scope of the assessment:

 • Network Penetration Tests: These focus on assessing network security mechanisms by uncovering vulnerabilities in network architecture and communication protocols.